molinfo-vienna/CDPKit/Doc/Sphinx/Source/installation/installation.rst

    Ensure you have a working Python environment.
 CDPKit is primarily used with Python, so ensure Python 3.x is installed on your system.

-Building and Installing CDPKit
+Building and installing CDPKit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Generate the makefiles using cmake:
+Generate the makefiles using :program:`cmake`:

 .. code-block:: bash